Improved algorithms of quantum imaginary time evolution for ground and excited states of molecular systems: Results

-As discussed above, our goal is to find the unitary $e^{-i\Delta\beta\hat A}$ that approximates the imaginary time propagation on a given state $|\Phi\rangle$.
+Having discussed our scheme for chemical Hamiltonians above, the goal of QITE is to find the unitary $e^{-i\Delta\beta\hat A}$ that approximates the imaginary time propagation on a given state $|\Phi\rangle$.
 This can be achieved by minimizing the following function $F({\bf a})$.
 In contrast to the original work, we perform the order-by-order analysis, and establish the equation to the second-order of $\Delta\beta$,

 Here, $c = \langle \Phi| e^{-2\Delta\beta\hat H}|\Phi\rangle$ is the squared norm of the imaginary time-evolved state.
 It should be noted that the problem is similar to the maximization of the fidelity between the above-mentioned two states.
 A quite similar formula to the second equality was proposed by Benedetti et al. in the context of the variational scheme for time evolution\cite{Benedetti21}.
-Also note that we have expanded $\frac{1}{\sqrt{c}}$ in terms of $\Delta \beta$ as well, but keeping this term constant would not change our result because the first-order term of the overlap ${\rm Re}\langle \Phi|e^{-\Delta\beta \hat H} e^{-i\Delta\beta\hat A}|\Phi\rangle$ is a constant (i.e., independent of {\bf a}), see Appendix~\ref{app:deriv}.
+Also note that we have expanded $\frac{1}{\sqrt{c}}$ in terms of $\Delta \beta$ as well, but keeping this term constant would not change our result because the first-order term of the overlap ${\rm Re}\langle \Phi|e^{-\Delta\beta \hat H} e^{-i\Delta\beta\hat A}|\Phi\rangle$ is a constant (i.e., independent of {\bf a}), see the Supplementary Information.
 Hence, we minimize the simpler function

 resulting in the following equation:

 where